DavidBenko/gateway/_vendor/src/github.com/goraft/raft/README.md

 These projects are built on go-raft:

-- [coreos/etcd](https://github.com/coreos/etcd) - A highly-available key value store for shared configuration and service discovery.
+- [coreos/etcd 0.4.* and older](https://github.com/coreos/etcd) - A highly-available key value store for shared configuration and service discovery.
+Note: etcd from v2.0.0 onward has since started using a [new raft implementation](godoc.org/github.com/coreos/etcd/raft).
 - [goraft/raftd](https://github.com/goraft/raftd) - A reference implementation for using the go-raft library for distributed consensus.
 - [skynetservices/skydns](https://github.com/skynetservices/skydns) - DNS for skynet or any other service discovery.
 - [influxdb/influxdb](https://github.com/influxdb/influxdb) - An open-source, distributed, time series, events, and metrics database.